 After operating for 61 years, the Bethany School closed at the end of the 1947-48 school year.
 In June of 1948 Bethany School District merged with Union District #6.

 The current Bethany school building was constructed by the Beaverton School District in 1970.
-Bethany will celebrate 50 years in the current location in 2020.
+Bethany celebrated 50 years in the current location in 2020.

 The school bell from the 1948 building was graciously given to Bethany by the Graff family, in 2011.
 The bell rang for nearly half a century in the second Bethany School.
 (Please see the photo with the bell to the right)